Beet hummus is a beautiful, fresh take on the classic hummus recipe. It's easy to make and is perfect for entertaining, or for every day.

 What you'll need to make beet hummus is either a food processor or a powerful blender that can puree the mixture.
 You'll also need foil for roasting the beets.

-To peel or not to peel, that’s always the question.
-I’m partial to peeling.
-It takes a little bit longer but to me it’s always worth it.
-I find it meditative, relaxing and find it makes a difference on my gut health.
+Whether to peel or not to peel, that's always the question.
+I'm partial to peeling.
+It takes a little bit longer but to me, it's always worth it.
+I find it meditative, relaxing and find it makes a difference in my gut health.
 Additionally, peeling chickpeas results in creamy and delicious chickpeas.
-But if you’re strapped for time or don’t have gut issues, you can forgo the peeling but just give the chickpeas a good rinse with warm water.
+But if you're strapped for time or don't have gut issues, you can forgo the peeling but just give the chickpeas a good rinse with warm water.

 Beet hummus can be eaten in the same way you would regular hummus.
-You can use it as a spread on sandwiches and wraps,for dipping your favorite crackers or vegetables.
-Top veggie burgers or reguar burgers with them, as a side for falafel and more.
+You can use it as a spread on sandwiches and wraps, for dipping your favorite crackers or vegetables.
+Top veggie burgers or regular burgers with them, as a side for falafel and more.
 You can also top the beet hummus with crispy chickpeas.

 - 1 bunch beets